Procedures for Inviting Unpaid Domestic or International Visiting Scholar/Researcher

 - If inviting an international visiting scholar who will need a J visa, please review the J-1 Visa Restrictions to ensure that the planned activities, timing of the visit, and the visitor’s background will allow a visit in J-1 status.

-- If inviting an international visiting scholar who will need a J visa, please ensure that visitor meets English proficiency requirements before beginning this process (see eligibility).
-Visitors who cannot provide accepted documentation of sufficient English skills cannot come to FSU in J-1 status.
+- If inviting an international visiting scholar who will need a J visa, ensure the scholar meets the FSU English proficiency requirements before beginning the J-1 Scholar Request process.

 - Complete a Foreign Government Talent Recruitment Program form